awsdocs/aws-xray-developer-guide/doc-source/xray-sdk-go-configuration.md

 # Configuring the X\-Ray SDK for Go<a name="xray-sdk-go-configuration"></a>

-You can specify the configuration for for X\-Ray SDK for Go through environment variables, by calling `Configure` with a `Config` object, or by assuming default values\.
+You can specify the configuration for X\-Ray SDK for Go through environment variables, by calling `Configure` with a `Config` object, or by assuming default values\.
 Environment variables take precedence over `Config` values, which take precedence over any default value\.

 **Topics**
 + [Service plugins](#xray-sdk-go-configuration-plugins)